 The accounting records of the Port are maintained in accordance with methods prescribed by the State Auditor under the authority of Chapter 43.09 of the Revised Code of Washington (RCW).
-Effective January 1, 2008, the Port uses the Budgeting, Accounting and Reporting System for GAAP Port Districts in the State of Washington.
-Prior to January 1, 2008, the Port used the Budgeting, Accounting and Reporting System (BARS) for Cash Basis Port Districts in the State of Washington.

-Effective January 1, 2008, the Port accounts for funds on a cost of services or an economic resources measurement basis.
+The Port accounts for funds on a cost of services or an economic resources measurement basis.
 This means that all assets and all liabilities (whether current or noncurrent) associated with their activity are included on their Statement of Net Position.
 The reported fund equity (total net position) is segregated into net position invested in capital assets, net of related debt, restricted and unrestricted net position.
 Operating statements present increases (revenues and gains) and decreases (expenses and losses) in total net position.
-The Port discloses changes in cash flows by a separate statement that presents their operating, investing activities. and related financing and financing. capital noncapital
+The Port discloses changes in cash flows by a separate statement that presents their operating, noncapital financing, capital and related financing and investing activities.